-The details for the lease liabilities relating to the right-of-uses assets are disclosed in note 31.
+The details for the lease liabilities relating to the right-of-uses assets are disclosed in note 29.

-17.2 Impairment losses recognised in the year
+16.2 Impairment losses recognised in the year

-The Group has revalued the completed sites in the year and have recognised a revaluation loss of £11,318,000 (2022: £nil) in the income statement.
-The Group has recognised an impairment loss of £48,000 (2022: £nil) relating to right of use asset in the income statement.
+The Group has revalued the completed sites in the year and have recognised a revaluation loss of £55,788,000 (2023: £11,318,000) in the income statement.
+The Group has recognised an impairment loss of £nil (2023: £48,000) relating to right of use asset in the income statement.
+The asset impairment is due to lower than expected forecasted profits as a result of the current economic conditions.
+Despite the impairment, the divisions continue to generate strong levels of EBITDA for the group and the Specialist Operator division has continued to grow through the addition of new sites and cabins.

-18. Intangible fixed assets
+17. Intangible fixed assets